jjp400/robot-gladiators/README.md

 https://johnproodian.github.io/robot-gladiators/

 ## What I Learned
-* identifying and declaring variables containing primitive and object data types in JavaScript
+* Identifying and declaring variables containing primitive and object data types in JavaScript
-* writing FOR loops to iterate over strings and arrays
+* Writing FOR loops to iterate over strings and arrays
-* writing conditional statements using if/else and switch
+* Writing conditional statements using if/else and switch
-* creating objects that contain both properties and methods
+* Creating objects that contain both properties and methods
-* implementing (and understanding) the difference between function declarations and expressions
+* Implementing (and understanding) the difference between function declarations and expressions
-* implementing comparison and logical operators
+* Implementing comparison and logical operators